sohlich/sohlich-site/content/post/clever_cloud_pipelines.md

 +++
-title = "Deploy to Clever Cloud from Bitbucket Pipelines" draft = true thumbnail = "" tags = [
+title = "Deploy to Clever Cloud using Bitbucket Pipelines" draft = true tags = [
-]
+"Clever Cloud","Bitbucket","golang","docker","CI/CD"]
 categories = [
+    "cloud"
 ]
 date = "2017-08-31T05:08:10+02:00"
+thumbnail="/img/blog/clever_cloud/back.jpg"

 +++

-There are a lot of CI tools that are available free for open-source projects.
-Recently I’ve come across the Bitbucket Pipelines feature.
-It is the CI/CD tool based on containers bounded to Bitbucket repository.
+There are a lot of CI tools that are available on the market.
+These are usualy free for open-source project.
+Recently I’ve come across the [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines) feature that is free also for private ones, with limitation naturally.
+It is the CI/CD tool bounded to Bitbucket repository, that is based on containers.
-In this post, I’d like to walk through the setup of Pipelines to make it deploy the build to Clever Cloud.
+In this post, I’d like to walk through the setup of Pipelines to make it deploy the build to [Clever Cloud](https://www.clever-cloud.com).
 The Clever Cloud is PaaS provider, which I have been using for about 2 years.
 They come up with a lot of platforms, but the best one and my favorite is the Docker.
 With this one, it is possible to deploy any Docker image.
 For this post, I’ve chosen the Go application to be deployed on top of the Docker platform, but the same approach could be used with other languages.

 ## Repository content